aws-samples/observability-with-amazon-opensearch/README.md

  ```

-  - You must create the Amazon EKS Cluster (the parameters to be dynamically replaced based on the CloudFormation->Output):
+  - You must create the Amazon EKS Cluster (parameters will be dynamically replaced according to Cloudformation->Output):
 ```
 cat << EOF > observability-workshop.yaml
 ---